danboid/shufti/README.md

  $ sudo cp ./shufti/shufti.py /usr/local/bin/shufti
 ```

-Windows (64-bit, Vista or later only) users can download and run the latest shufti .msi installer from the Releases section.

-FreeBSD and TrueOS users may have to modify shufti's hashbang before it can be run from your filemanager because FreeBSD doesn't create a default symlink from python to python2, which is still the default for FreeBSD at the time of writing, unlike most Linux distros. shufti requires PyQt5 but it can be run with python version 2 or 3.
+FreeBSD and TrueOS users may have to modify shufti's hashbang before it can be run from your file manager because FreeBSD doesn't create a default symlink from python to python2 (which is still the default for FreeBSD/TrueOS at the time of writing) unlike most Linux distros. shufti requires PyQt5 but it can be run with python 2 or 3.
 Instead of adjusting the hashbang, FreeBSD and TrueOS users can create the missing symlink like so:

 ```
  # ln -s /usr/local/bin/python2 /usr/local/bin/python